 If you change any task deadlines or durations or edit billable hours the Gantt chart will update those changes automatically.

-Besides the details about the tasks and project’s progress, nTask’s Gantt chart also highlights the project’s budget and the cost that has been incurred so far.
+Besides the details about the tasks and the project’s progress, nTask’s Gantt chart also highlights the project’s budget and the cost that has been incurred so far.

 The Gantt chart syncs with the timesheets feature and the creation of billable and non-billable hours to show you the project’s cost as it is logged.